front-commerce/developers.front-commerce.com/source/docs/advanced/payments/affirm.md

 </blockquote>

 <blockquote class="note">
 **Note** This integration is aimed at being transparent for administrators and developers.
 That is why we haven't duplicated documentation from existing Magento resources.
-Please [contact us](mailto:contact@front-commerce.com) if you need further assistance.
+Please <span class="intercom-launcher">[contact us](mailto:support@front-commerce.com)</span> if you need further assistance.
 </blockquote>

 Front-Commerce for Magento2 contains a `FrontCommerce_HeadlessAffirm` module that turns the [Affirm's official Magento extension](https://github.com/Affirm/Magento2_Affirm) into a headless payment method for Front-Commerce.
 It is aimed at being transparent for Magento administrators and developers while allowing for a better Customer experience in a Front-Commerce application.